IS ‘BRING YOUR OWN DEVICE’ JUST A TREND?

-It’s important to understand that there is no such thing as absolute security— there is a necessity between making information available to those who need it and keeping it secure.
+It’s important to understand that there is no such thing as absolute security— there is a necessity of making information available to those who need it and keeping it secure.
 It is possible, however, to minimize BYOD risks by verifying the integrity of individual users, setting organizational policies, and monitoring actual mobile usage and data access.(8)

 WANT TO START IMPLEMENTING OR IMPROVE YOUR BYOD POLICY?

 It’s time to stop worrying about the security of your data.
 Awingu enables an easy and secure way to setup true BYOD.
-It can co-exist with existing MDM solutions, even if Awingu can be setup without MDM most of time.
+It can co-exist with existing MDM solutions, even if Awingu can be setup without MDM most of the time.